Standardization Administration of China

-The Standardization Administration of China (SAC; 中国国家标准化管理委员会 (Zhōngguó Guójiā Biāozhǔnhuà Guǎnlǐ Wěiyuánhuì); abbr.: 国家标准委 (Guójiā Biāozhǔn Wěi)) is the standards organization authorized by the State Council of China to exercise administrative responsibilities by undertaking unified management, supervision and overall coordination of standardization work in China.
+The Standardization Administration of China (SAC; 中国国家标准化管理委员会 (Zhōngguó Guójiā Biāozhǔnhuà Guǎnlǐ Wěiyuánhuì); abbr.: 国家标准委 (Guójiā Biāozhǔn Wěi)) is an external name of the State Administration for Market Regulation.
+Prior to 2018, it was an administrative office under the State Council to exercise administrative responsibilities by undertaking unified management, supervision and overall coordination of standardization work in China.

 The SAC represents China within the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) and other international and regional standardization organizations; the SAC is responsible for organizing the activities of the Chinese National Committee for ISO and IEC; the SAC approves and organizes the implementation of international cooperation and the exchange of projects on standardization.

-The SAC is headquartered in Haidian District, Beijing.

 History

-With the development through China's reforms and opening up, in April 2001, the State Council of China decided to set up the General Administration of Quality Supervision, Inspection & Quarantine of the People's Republic of China (AQSIQ), by merging the former CSBTS and the former State Bureau of Import & Export Inspection and Quarantine (CIQ SA) and, at the same time, to establish the Standardization Administration of the People's Republic of China (SAC) and Certification and Accreditation Administration of the People's Republic of China (CNCA) under AQSIQ.
+With the development through China's reforms and opening up, in April 2001, the State Council of China decided to set up the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), by merging the former CSBTS and the former State Bureau of Import & Export Inspection and Quarantine (CIQ SA) and, at the same time, to establish the Standardization Administration of the People's Republic of China (SAC) and Certification and Accreditation Administration of the People's Republic of China (CNCA) under AQSIQ.

-Laws

-Standardization Law of P.R.C.